-- 8 Teaspoons of Sunflower Oil
+- 12 Teaspoons of Sunflower Oil

-- 250G Plain Flour
+- 200G Plain (all purpose) Flour

-- 250ML Whole or Semi-Skimmed Milk
+- 200ml Whole or Semi-Skimmed Milk

 - Sieve the flour and salt into a large mixing bowl.

-- Preheat the oven to 220C/200Fan/425F.
-Pour 1cm of oil into each compartment of a 12 hole muffin tin.
+- PREHEAT THE OVEN to 220C/200Fan/425F.
+Pour 1 teaspoon of oil into each compartment of a 12 hole muffin tin.
 I'm afraid you do need quite a bit oil - this is what makes the puddings rise so high!

-- When the batter is sizzling and smoking hot, (carefully!!) open the oven door and working as quickly as you can, pour the batter into each hole They should start to sizzle immediately, so you really need to try and work fast here.
-Cook for 25-30 minutes until the Yorkshires are tall, golden and crisp.
-Please don't open the oven door for at least 25 minutes or you'll undo all your hard work and your beautiful Yorkshires will deflate like a balloon!
+- Cook for 20-25 minutes until the Yorkshires are tall, golden and crisp.
+Please don't open the oven door for at least 20 minutes or you'll undo all your hard work and your beautiful Yorkshires will deflate like a balloon!
 As soon as the puddings are ready, remove from the tin and place on a serving plate

 It's important to rest the batter for a while - at least 30 minutes and preferably in the fridge.
 As soon as the cold batter hits the smoking hot oil, it will rise beautifully.
 If you're really in a rush, then 10 minutes resting time is better than none.

 The oil MUST be hot, hot, hot.
 If you aren't sure if the batter is hot enough, pour in a tiny bit of batter.
 It should furiously sizzle and start to cook immediately.
 If it doesn't, the oil isn't hot enough and will need to go back in the oven for 5 minutes or so.

-Nutrition InformationYield 12 Serving Size 1
+Nutrition Information:Yield: 12 Serving Size: 1